 - She was a songwriter and minstrel leading her people in worship after the victory had been won.

 Sadly scripture doesn’t go into a lot of Deborah’s story, we aren’t told how she rose to these positions or her triumphs and struggles along the way.
-We simply step into Deborah’s story in Judges 4 and find her holding “court” beneath a palm tree.
+We simply step into Deborah’s story in Judges 4 and find her holding “court” beneath the palm tree of Deborah.
 This setting was a symbol of her fairness, and refusal to show partiality in her rulings.
 Scripture says that the people sought out Deborah’s judgment.